HhMorgan/Sprint0-tutorial-repo/README.md

 	<img align="right" src="logoV5.png" />
 </div>

+    I like to wander a lot around the C building for no reason when I have free time

 This a repository examining our capabilities on using github commands while having a large team committing at the same period